d-lynch95/escape-the-dungeon/README.md

 - I used the following projects as inspiration for my project.
 [Loan Calculator](https://github.com/Code-Institute-Submissions/loancalculator) , [Viscocity Calculator](https://github.com/Code-Institute-Submissions/Viscosity-Calculator), [Calorie Calculator](https://github.com/Code-Institute-Submissions/calorie-calculator-1)

  - I also received help from the following slack users for minor bugs or style changes inc21, Tatiana Ruffo, Dave T, Jo_ci and I received a lot of help and advice from my mentor Gareth McGirr and from Paul Thomas our cohort leader.

+- Advice for creating global variables was taken from [Stack Overflow](https://stackoverflow.com/questions/50433604/how-do-i-store-an-input-as-a-global-variable)